-Because no children live in SRO housing, the housing quality standards applicable to lead-based paint do not apply.
+For SRO housing, 24 CFR 5.703(d) only applies to the extent that the SRO unit contains the room or facility referenced in 24 CFR 5.703(d).
+Because no children live in SRO housing, the NSPIRE standards applicable to lead-based paint do not apply.